Valvefi/rekry/readme.md

 ### As a developer ###

 I should be able to get a list of events for a given time span whenever requested.
-The API returns results as paged so also getting the next and previous page should be supported.
+The API returns results as paged so also getting the next page should be supported.
 I'm interested in the start/end dates, event name, event description, event info url, location name, location address (city, street).
 The following pieces of information must be included in the data obtained from the API: